How to make a claim

 If your car can’t be repaired or is stolen and not recovered, we will pay you the market value to allow you to replace it.
 We calculate the market value by consulting specialist engineers, who use all the relevant information about your car to give us its true value.

 If your car is less than two years old, however, you may qualify for our ‘New Vehicle Benefit’, which means we will source a brand new car, of the same type and specification where possible, to replace your old one.
-When your claim is settled, we will also make arrangements for any Cherished or Personalised Plates to be transferred to your new car and will remove and then dispose of your old car for you.

 If your car is damaged by fire, theft or vandalism, you should report the incident to the police as soon as you can.
 They should provide you with an incident or crime number, which you should provide to us as soon as you have it.